DanielNehemiah/french/README.md

 cet : this (male, voyelle)
 ces : this (plural)

-daniel-nehemiah.charles@socgen.com
+on :

+dernier : last
+samedi dernier : Last Saturday

 # Learning French
 ## Concepts
-In french nouns don't stand by itself, they always need an article for eg. gens is people but we always use des gens or la gens etc.
+- In french nouns don't stand by itself, they always need an article for eg. `gens` is people but we always use `des gens` or `la gens` etc.

-When talking about possessions, the gender of the object is used.
+- When talking about possessions, the gender of the object is used.
 Eg. ma soeur, mon frère, mes parents

-Many times we only conjugate the first verb, the next verb is left as is.
+- Many times we only conjugate the first verb, the next verb is left as is.
 Eg. J'aime jouer au badminton (jouer is not conjugated).
 Je vais rester à la maison

-The spelling looks feminine but it is masculine
+- Generally the final syllabel is dropped in french.
+Unless the next word starts with a vowel, then we pronounce current word and next word together

-If a word starts with a vowel/vowel sound then we put l'
+- If a word starts with a vowel/vowel sound then we put l'
-Ex: for équitation we right l'équitation
+Ex: for `équitation` we right `l'équitation`

+### Verbs
+Verbs can form blocks by going together with one other verb J'ai regardé => avoir + regarder together form a block representing the past tense of regarder Je suis allée => suis + allé together form a block representing the past tense of allé

+### Past tense
+Raconter : le passé

+le passé composé : 2 verbes (être ou avoir + le participe passé du verb) regarder => regardé aller => allé

 ### Combined pronouns